Connect with us

 Placement and Aftercare

-Some of the popular placements for January flower tattoo small designs include:
+Some popular placements for January birth flower tattoo small designs include:

 • Wrist